zenlm/zen-musician/README.md

 - You may customize the prompt in `genre.txt` and `lyrics.txt`.
 See prompt engineering guide [here](#prompt-engineering-guide).

+- You can increase `--stage2_batch_size` to speed up the inference, but be careful for OOM.

 - LM ckpts will be automatically downloaded from huggingface.